rune-rs/rune/book/src/foreword.md

 can use to add commands and other interactive things in their chat.
 I built it for myself while streaming.
 When adding features I always spend way to much time tinkering with it.
 Making it as generic as possible so it can solve more than just one problem.
-And when it's a personal project, I don't care about being efficient.
+When it's a personal project, I don't care about being efficient.
 I care much more about doing things the right way.

 ...